mpv-player/mpv/DOCS/man/options.rst

 ``--input-cursor``, ``--no-input-cursor``
     Permit mpv to receive pointer events reported by the video output driver.
-Necessary to use the OSC, or to select the buttons in DVD menus.
+Necessary to use the OSC.
 Support depends on the VO in use.

 ``--input-media-keys=<yes|no>``
     (OS X and Windows only)